anshenglu2019-design/anshenglu2019-design.github.io/README.md

 ### 1. Undergraduate Research Assistant | Mealworm Growth Monitoring | RaMS Lab, UCR
 *Oct.
 2025 - Present*
-*   **Problem:** Traditional growth monitoring involves significant time costs and manual labor measurement.
+*   **Problem:** Traditional growth monitoring involves significant time costs and manual work for measurement.
 *   **Approach:** Engineered an end-to-end **Computer Vision and Deep Learning** pipeline using an **Amodal Instance Segmentation with Transformer (AISFormer)** for mealworm detection and  width measurement for growth stage classification in high-occlusion, overlapping environments.
 *   **Insight:** Analyzed the central 90% of the object's digital skeleton using **median-width tracking**, eliminating endpoint noise and ensuring accurate measurements even when the camera view was partially blocked.